Guin-Kiwi/EasyPass/README.md

 The application validates all user input to ensure data integrity and a smooth user experience.
 This is implemented in `main-invoice.py` as follows:

+When the user enters an account, the program checks if its a valid entry and if its not, an error occurs and the input is requested again.

 - **Menu selection:** When the user enters a pizza number, the program checks if the input is a digit and within the valid menu range:
 	```python
 	if not choice.isdigit() or not (1 <= int(choice) <= len(menu)):